digihunch/orthweb/README.md

 ##  Architecture

 Orthweb uses Docker Compose to orchestrate multiple Orthanc containers along with an Envoy proxy container.
 I did not choose ECS due to a [limitation](https://github.com/digihunch/orthweb/issues/1#issuecomment-852669561) and concerns with platform lock-in.
-This is sufficient for typical Orthanc workload, although many raises the question about hosting on Kubernetes.
-For that, Orthweb's sister project [Korthweb](https://github.com/digihunch/korthweb) helps administrators deploy Orthanc on Kubernetes.
+To scale up, you may increase the number of replica for Orthanc containers.
+This scaling model is sufficient for typical Orthanc workload.

 The Orthweb architecture can be illustrated in the diagram below: